arpacheco/CostlessExchange/readme.txt

 		- sharedMedium: Cell array detailing the minimal medium composition.

 		- sub: Sparse binary double matrix detailing phenotypic information for the first (subject) organism in each simulation.
-Rows are simulations, column identities are contained in MData.col.
+Rows are simulations, column identities are contained in MData.col (Data given as row, column, value pairs in CSV version).

 		- par: Sparse binary double matrix detailing phenotypic information for the second (partner) organism in each simulation.
-Rows are simulations, column identities are contained in MData.col.
+Rows are simulations, column identities are contained in MData.col (Data given as row, column, value pairs in CSV version).

 		- Motifs: Data structure with two fields: